gauravgupta1242/django-rest-api-docker/README.md

   login - "admin"
   password - "testing123".

-7. You can create your user by visting http://127.0.0.1:8000/admin/ and then give credential and go to user you can use CURL operation on the user's.
+7. You can create your user by visting http://127.0.0.1:8000/admin/ and then give credential and go to user you can use CURD operation on the user's.

 8. To create the new superuser just go to your project directory and run the command "python manage.py createsuperuser".